Branded Reel: An exploration of branded video

 The Solution Process

-In starting to create the reel was the research phase where I looked into how Reese’s advertises and makes posts for their main product and translate those features into my Reel for the Reese’s Take 5.
-These features include the Reese’s color scheme, the orange gradient background, the San-serif font typeface, for that i found a similar free font that is very comparable to Reese’s commercial font, and the iconic bite that is used in Reese’s “not sorry” campaign.
+In starting to create the reel was the research phase where we looked into how Reese’s advertises and makes posts for their main product and translate those features into our Reel for the Reese’s Take 5.
+These features include the Reese’s color scheme, the orange gradient background, the San-serif font typeface, for that we found a similar free font that is very comparable to Reese’s commercial font, and the iconic bite that is used in Reese’s “not sorry” campaign.

-I wanted to address the wide breadth of flavor that goes into a take five to make it an optimal snack for many cravings as well as it being quick since its all wrapped up in one bar.
-This led me to create a Value proposition based off of the allure and ease of the product with clever relation to work being: Take Five, Enjoy It being a play on the product name as well as telling viewers to take a break to eat their product.
+We wanted to address the wide breadth of flavor that goes into a take five to make it an optimal snack for many cravings as well as it being quick since its all wrapped up in one bar.
+This led us to create a value proposition based off of the allure and ease of the product with clever relation to work being: Take Five, Enjoy It being a play on the product name as well as telling viewers to take a break to eat their product.

 Results (Hypothetical)